Caregiver Support Groups

 Though some caregivers prefer meeting online, you may wish to meet with your support group face to face.
 There are some aspects of in-person support – such as human touch – that online meetings cannot provide.
 You can always do a google search for caregiver support groups in your local area but if you are specifically looking for support groups that are aimed at those caring for elderly loved ones with dementia, then the Alzheimer’s Association can be a great organization to turn to.

-They offer several free of charge support group programs across the United States that are run by trained facilitators.
-On the Alzheimer’s Association website you can enter your geographic location and find a support group near you that has meetings face-to-face.
+They offer several free of charge support group programs across the U.S. that are run by trained facilitators.
+On the Alzheimer’s Association website, you can enter your geographic location and find a support group near you that has meetings face-to-face.

 Stroke caregiver support groups